Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-manchester-grammar-school--11-plus--maths--2017--arithmetic-b_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Finally, here is a special NEXTA.
+Finally, here is a special $\text{NEXTA}$.
 Showing all your working, calculate its value. (it is special because its value is not a whole number!)

 ![the-manchester-grammar-school--11-plus--maths--2017--arithmetic-b/section-1-question-11-subquestion-5-00.png](/assets/the-manchester-grammar-school--11-plus--maths--2017--arithmetic-b/section-1-question-11-subquestion-5-00.png "the-manchester-grammar-school--11-plus--maths--2017--arithmetic-b/section-1-question-11-subquestion-5-00.png")

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Finally, here is a special NEXTA.
+<pre class='language-latex'><code class='language-latex'>Finally, here is a special $\text{NEXTA}$.
 Showing all your working, calculate its value. (it is special because its value is not a whole number!)
 <emptyline>
 %image%
 </code></pre>